 - Assist consumer with bathing

 - Assist with laundry

 - Assist consumer with essential transportation

 Are you interested in becoming a Personal Care Attendant?

 Attendants must be at least 18 years of age and be able to pass a basic background screening.
 Consumers choose their PCA, but WILS keeps a file of interested Attendant applicants on file for their review.
-If you would like to be considered, please fill out the PCA short form online.
+If you would like to be considered, please fill out the PCA caregiver interest form online.